-Since Covid-19 spread across the globe, isolating people to their homes and disrupting the way we live, something that has stood out most is kindness.
-Our social media feeds are brimming with stories of acts of kindness from strangers, neighbours are speaking for the first time ever, communities are thriving.
-Kindness seems to the the overwhelming byproduct of this virus, filling us with hope, and reminding us that we're not alone.
+Since Covid-19 spread across the world, isolating people to their homes and disrupting the way we live, something that has stood out most is kindness.
+Our social media feeds have been brimming with stories of acts of kindness from strangers, neighbours started speaking for the first time ever, and a sense of community have returned to neighbourhoods.

 "One thing that we have seen all over the world is that kindness is prevailing in uncertain times.
 We have learnt that amid the fear, there is also community, support and hope." – The Mental Health Foundation

 Another key reason behind this theme of kindness, is that helping others actually does wonders for our own mental health and emotional wellbeing.
 And so in practising kindness, we're also taking care of ourselves.
 It's a win-win.

 At its core, mentoring is about helping another person.
 A mentor is somebody who advises, supports and guides another in the right direction.